dennisbrowngerminiasi/omega-bull-data-manager/Arch/high-level-arch.md

 3. After all tickers are processed, update the global `last_update_ms`, bump the global `epoch` to the next even value, and release the lock.

+For troubleshooting, the manager logs each global epoch transition at INFO level when a batch write begins and commits.
+Per‑ticker epoch changes are emitted at DEBUG level, allowing operators to trace how individual entries are updated without overwhelming the default logs.

 This seqlock pattern guarantees readers either see a fully written snapshot or retry until one is available.